-

 Nation-state cyber threats are growing in frequency and sophistication, increasingly targeting critical infrastructure and government systems.
 This panel will delve into the current challenges and necessary steps to strengthen coordination, improve threat intelligence sharing, and build a comprehensive approach to cyber resilience.

-- Where are the biggest coordination gaps between federal, state, and local entities?
+- What are we doing to close the coordination gaps between governments and private entities?

-- What improvements are needed in threat intelligence sharing and incident response protocols to strengthen intergovernmental collaboration?
+- What has been done to improve threat intelligence sharing and incident response protocols to strengthen intergovernmental collaboration?

-- What structural, cultural, or policy changes would best enable a “whole-of-nation” approach to cyber resilience?
+- How are we enabling a “whole-of-nation” approach to cyber resilience?

-- What one action should your organisation prioritise in the next 12 months to improve national cyber coordination?
+- What one action is your organisation prioritising in the next 12 months to improve national cyber coordination

 Panellists: